EllenSt264/my-Next-Game/README.md

   - Asana is a web and mobile application designed to help you organise, track and manage your projects.
 It was used to organise my project and schedule each task efficiently.

 -----

+## Credits

+### Code

+#### Web Scraping

+- For help with splitting elements with BeautifulSoup, I looked to [this source](https://stackoverflow.com/questions/12616912/split-an-element-with-beautifulsoup")

+- I used [this source](https://stackoverflow.com/questions/43814754/python-beautifulsoup-how-to-get-href-attribute-of-a-element/43814994) to get the href tags with BeautifulSoup

+- For help with looping through a list of URLs with BeautifulSoup, I looked to [this source](https://stackoverflow.com/questions/44823278/how-to-loop-through-a-list-of-urls-for-web-scraping-with-beautifulsoup)

+- I looked to [this source](https://stackoverflow.com/questions/11941817/how-to-avoid-runtimeerror-dictionary-changed-size-during-iteration-error) in order to fix 'Runtime Error: dictionary changed size during iteration'

+- To remove whitespace from the HTML parser results, I based my code my code of [this source](https://stackoverflow.com/questions/53424179/beautifulsoup-stripping-whitespace)

+- To bypass a the Steam Store's age check that will trigger on certain game pages, I used [this source](https://stackoverflow.com/questions/33603416/python-beautiful-soup-getting-past-steams-age-check)

+- [This source](https://moonbooks.org/Articles/How-to-remove-string-control-characters-n-t-r-in-python/) helped me find a way to remove string control characters from parser results.

+- [This source](https://runestone.academy/runestone/books/published/fopp/Sequences/SplitandJoin.html) helped with the join method for returning *only* the first few sentences of paragraph.

+#### Python and Flask

+- The code for adding pagination functionality to my site was based upon [this source](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9)

+- For help finding all values of a particular within a MongoDB collection, I looked to [this source](https://stackoverflow.com/questions/34861949/how-to-find-all-values-for-a-specific-key-in-pymongo)

+- To redirect users back to the same page, I looked to [this source](https://stackoverflow.com/questions/41270855/flask-redirect-to-same-page-after-form-submission/41272173) for aid

+- I used [this source](https://stackoverflow.com/questions/2824157/random-record-from-mongodb) to help with returning a random document from the MongoDB collection

+- Similarly, to select I random item from a list, I looked to [this source](https://stackoverflow.com/questions/306400/how-to-randomly-select-an-item-from-a-list)

+- In order to get JQuery UI's autocomplete feature working, I needed a local JS file that held all the relevant data for it to link to.
+The code I used for exporting data from MongoDB to a local JS file was based upon [this source](https://stackoverflow.com/questions/60584148/export-pymongo-collection-to-a-json-file)

+- I looked to [this source](https://stackoverflow.com/questions/11470614/mongodb-return-all-documents-by-field-without-duplicates) for finding out how to return all documents from MongoDB without duplicates

+#### Site Features

+- [Materialize](https://getbootstrap.com/) was used to implement a responsive layout and add interativity to the site.
+In particular, it has been used to construct the following features:
+    - Mobile responsiveness through the use of its grid system
+    - Responsive navbar with collapsible hamburger icon
+    - The use of cards, implemented on multiple pages
+    - Parallax effect on the Homepage and Our Favourites page
+    - Carousel on the game pages
+    - Modals
+    - A tooltip which is triggered when trying to like a game when not logged into the site
+    - Form structure, input field character count and form select
+    - A collapsible which is used for showing and hiding the content of game reviews on the Community Reviews page and Profile - Reviews page

+- I looked to [this source](https://stackoverflow.com/questions/36581504/materialize-carousel-slider-autoplay) for initiating autoplay on the Materialize carousel

+- To trigger the Materialize tooltip on mouse-clicker, rather than the default hover, I looked to [this source](https://stackoverflow.com/questions/42524435/materialize-css-tooltip-shows-only-when-onclick)

+- I used [this source](https://stackoverflow.com/questions/43896410/parallax-from-materialize-no-showing-image/43963949) to fix an issue I had with the Materialize parallax image not showing

+- [JQuery UI](https://jqueryui.com/) was used to implement an automcomplete search feature, which I could not get working with [Materialize](https://getbootstrap.com/)

+- To prevent users from entering and then submiting game titles that were not present within the database, I used [this source](https://stackoverflow.com/questions/2909077/autocomplete-disallow-free-text-entry) in order to disable any input that did not match what was available within the database.

+- For styling the input words and dropdown focus for JQuery's autocomplete search feature, I used [this source](https://www.encodedna.com/jquery/how-to-highlight-input-words-using-jqueryui-autocomplete-widget.htm) and also [this source](https://www.encodedna.com/2013/08/jquery-autocomplete-dropdown-list-on-focus.htm) - both of which are from the same author

+- I looked to [this source](https://stackoverflow.com/questions/40404375/materialize-css-remove-disabled-input-field-not-working) for help with disabling the Edit Profile input fields by default, which only allows users to use the input fields once its edit button is clicked

+- The code for my custom sidenav is based upon [this source](https://www.w3schools.com/cssref/pr_class_display.asp)

+- The hamburger icon is based upon [this source](https://codepen.io/designcouch/pen/Atyop)

+- The glow effect used on the game cards are based upon [this source](https://codersblock.com/blog/creating-glow-effects-with-css/)

+- To get a box shadow on images, I used [this source](https://www.w3schools.com/css/css3_shadows_box.asp)

+- The star rating radio buttons within the 'Leave a Review' form were based upon [this source](https://embed.plnkr.co/plunk/C42MBE)

+- The stars' glow effect were based upon [this source](https://www.w3schools.com/howto/howto_css_glowing_text.asp)

+- The 'Yes' and 'No' radio buttons within the 'Leave a Review' form were based upon [this source](https://markheath.net/post/customize-radio-button-css)

+- For customising Materialize's collapsible feature, I looked to [this source](https://stackoverflow.com/questions/45869545/how-to-remove-the-border-of-a-collapsible-div-li-in-materialize-css) for help with removing the collapsible div's border.

+- The bounce animation for the scroll-up button, implemented in the right-hand corner of the Our Favourites page, was based upon [this source](https://codepen.io/bisaillonyannick/pen/pvZeGg)